Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 Navigating the postsecondary education landscape can feel overwhelming.
 It’s normal to ask questions like: what should I study, what kind of program should I enroll in, what type of credential should I earn and how do I know it’s going to get me the job I want?

-The answers to these questions will depend on your lifestyle and goals and can be identified in just a few steps — with the help of free, online resources like MyFutureVT.org from Advance Vermont, and the professionals at the Vermont Student Assistance Corporation.
+The answers to these questions will depend on your lifestyle and goals and can be identified in just a few steps — with the help of free, online resources like MyFutureVT from Advance Vermont, and the professionals at the Vermont Student Assistance Corporation.

 Step 1: Figure out your career plans